Withdrawing the offer

 What happens after repossession?

-Section 103 of the NCC allows the debtor to nominate in writing a purchaser for the goods within the 21 day period of the form 14 notice.
-The purchaser must The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. at least the estimated value of the goods.
+Section 103 of the NCC allows the debtor to nominate in writing a purchaser for the goods within the 21-day period of the Form 14 notice.
+The purchaser must offer at least the estimated value of the goods.
 During this period, the debtor may also explore other options, including seeking a hardship variation (see ‘Financial hardship’, above).

-The credit provider must offer to sell the goods to the nominated purchaser for the estimated value of the goods or, if there is a written offer to buy the goods for a greater amount, that greater amount (s 103(2)).
+The credit provider must offer to sell the goods to the nominated purchaser for the estimated value of the goods or, if there is a written offer to buy the goods for a greater amount, that greater amount (s 103(2) NCC).